 Are sight words really as important as some people claim?
 Could rote learning sight words actually be a waste of time?
-Learn a more effective approach…
+Is there a more effective approach?

 Numerous articles on the internet stress the importance of teaching sight words to beginning readers.

 But what are sight words and are they really so important?
 Should you teach them to your child and if so, what’s the best way to do this?